Marx1/HP_PowerSupply_ESP8266_Breakout/README.md

 # HP Power supply (up to 1200w*) breakout board w/ ESP8266
 (I use ESPhome and that is the example included) to control the Power supply remotely.

+**WARNING: This code is designed to use custom components with ESPhome, a feature that was removed.
+I do not have a work around for this at this time.**

 These are commonly used in the holiday lighting community (as I am on my show), so the features are geared towards this.

 ## Features include